-The Penn Museum offers unpaid summer Internship opportunities for undergraduate and graduate students, as well as recent graduates, interested in museum professions, archaeology, anthropology, and related disciplines.
-Interns participate in an 8-week Museum Practice Program, meeting each week to learn about the Penn Museum’s various departments, collections, exhibitions, programs, and methodologies.
-Internships are open to undergraduate students, graduate students, and recent graduates from any college or university.
+The Penn Museum offers paid and unpaid summer internship opportunities for undergraduate and graduate students, and recent graduates from any college or university.
+Please see below for more information about eligibility for funding.
+Interns participate in a 9-week Museum Practice Program, meeting each week to learn about the Penn Museum’s various departments, collections, exhibitions, programs, and methodologies.
 The Penn Museum strongly encourages applications from students who are members of groups underrepresented in careers related to museums and anthropology.

 How to apply